Search waiting | Matsusada Precision

 A capacitor typically consists of an insulator with two metal plates attached on both sides of the insulator.
 Insulators do not conduct current.
 The insulator used in capacitors is called a dielectric.
 The positive and negative charges are transferred within the conductor during the flow of electricity.

-The charges flow through the capacitor when it is supplied with electricity, but this flow is blocked by the insulator between the metal plates.
+When voltage is applied, charge flows to the capacitor, but the insulator prevents it from passing through between the metal plates.
 Consequently, the charges are accumulated in one of the two metal plates, while the other plate is induced with an opposing charge.

 Therefore, the structure of the capacitors allows for electricity to be stored between the two metal plates.
 The materials used for the insulator include gases, oils, ceramics, and resin.
 The metal plates come in various shapes, including parallel plates, foil wrapping, and multi-layers.
 The number of stored charges and the supported frequencies vary based on the types of insulators or on the structure of the capacitors.
 Therefore, it is essential to select a suitable capacitor to meet the given requirements.